It is uncommon for bacterial vaginosis (BV) to cause bleeding, but it is possible to experience some spotting.

 A small amount of bleeding when you have bacterial vaginosis is not common, but it can happen.
 If you are noticing spotting while you have BV, you likely have nothing to worry about.

 Sores, or more severe bleeding outside of your period, are likely caused by something besides BV.
 Some potential causes of sores or vaginal bleeding include:

 - Hormonal imbalances, such as issues with the thyroid gland, can cause bleeding between periods

 Bacterial vaginosis can affect women at any time in their lives, but there are a few ways to reduce the possibility of getting BV.
-Be sure to avoid douching and use of perfumed products near your vagina.
-You do not need to clean your vagina with certain products – regular bathing is enough!
+Be sure to avoid douching and use of perfumed products near your genitals.
+You do not need to clean yourself with certain products – regular bathing is enough!

-If you experience BV on a recurring basis, talk to your doctor about a potential probiotic plan that will help to balance your vagina’s pH better.
+If you experience BV on a recurring basis, talk to your doctor about a potential probiotic plan that will help to balance your genital’s pH better.